Update: Oct 2019. Authoring Identities in SailPoint IdentityNow Sources can be easily performed using the SailPoint IdentityNow PowerShell Module.

 A key aspect of any Identity Management project is having an Authoritative Source for Identity.
 Typically this is a Human Resources system.
 But what about identity types that aren’t in the authoritative source?
 External Vendors, contingent contractors and identities that are used by End User Computing systems such as Privileged Accounts, Service Accounts, Training Accounts.

 Now some Identity Management Solutions allow you to Author identity through their Portals, and provide a nice GUI to create a user/training/service account.
 SailPoint IdentityNow however doesn’t have that functionality.
-However it does have an API and I’ll show you in the post how you can use it to Author identity into IdentityNow via the API.
+However it does have an API and I’ll show you in this post how you can use it for authoring identities in SailPoint IdentityNow Sources via the API.

 So, now you’re thinking great, I can author Identity into IdentityNow via the API.
 But, am I supposed to get managers to interface with an API to kick off a workflow to create identities?
 Um, no. I don’t think we want to be giving them API access into our Identity Management solution.